vizdata-f21/project-1-dorian_s_gs/README.md

 whether the ad does or does not belong to the category.
 These logical variables were determined by the FiveThirtyEight team as they watched and categorized all of the advertisements.
 3 of these 7 variables include whether the ad is funny, patriotic, and/or includes animals.
-(One ad can belong to more than 1 of these 7 different categories.)
+An ad can belong to more than one of these 7 different categories.

 Using the dataset `superbowl`, we answer the following questions: